Mapper MIDI for Numa X Piano

 (b) Most MIDI on/off values are On=127 (or >= 64) and Off=0 (or <64) but Numa X does On=1 and Off=2.
 If, however, you are mapping to a mute or bypass contoller in the performance tool then the value needs to be inverted.
 For CC messages back to the Numa X the CC values must be exactly 2 or 1.

 (c) Long press sets the zone to solo (value=2) with the other zones off (value=1).
-Thatā€™s 4 MIDI control messages in quick sequence.
+That’s 4 MIDI control messages in quick sequence.

-(d) TODO - I need to confirm that the interpretation should be Off=0 and On>0 where the value is the current setting for the FX (e.g. FX A Overdrive=49).
+(d) The value from the Numa X is 0 for press to ā€œOffā€ and non-zero for press to ā€œOnā€.
+Specifically, the number is the setting for the FX (e.g. FX A Overdrive=49).
 In MIDI Controller mode we need On=127 and Off=0.

-MIDI Mapping for messages from Numa X
+MIDI mapping alogrithm for messages from Numa X

 This sequence shows the MIDI messages fired by the Mapper in response to a CC event from Numa X.